 Marijuana was decriminalized in Alaska in 1975 but re-criminalized in 1990.
-After veering between criminalization and decriminalization in the early 2000s, Measure 2, a ballot initiative to make marijuana legal for recreational use, was successful in 2014.
+The state veered between criminalization and decriminalization in the early 2000s.
+However, Measure 2, a ballot initiative to make marijuana legal for recreational use, was successful in 2014.
 It came into effect on February 24, 2015.

-It was the third state to allow recreational cannabis, and adults aged 21+ are allowed to possess up to one ounce.
+It was the third state to allow recreational cannabis, and adults aged 21+ can possess up to one ounce.
 Alaskans are also permitted to grow six marijuana plants, but only three can be mature and flowering at one time.
 Possession of marijuana accessories is also legal.

 In 1975, possession of an ounce or less was downgraded to a misdemeanor.
 The Golden State had the country’s first ballot initiative to legalize pot through Proposition 19 in 1972.
 Although it was unsuccessful, it paved the way for California to become the first state to legalize medical marijuana in 1996 via Proposition 215.

-Medical marijuana became legal thanks to Amendment 20 in 2000, but residents of Colorado had to wait until the enactment of Amendment 64, in November 2012, before the herb became legal recreationally.
-As is the case with Alaska and California, you must be aged 21+ and can carry a maximum of one ounce of weed.
+Medical marijuana became legal thanks to Amendment 20 in 2000.
+However, residents of Colorado had to wait until the enactment of Amendment 64 in November 2012 before the herb became legal recreationally.

-You are also only allowed to purchase a maximum of one ounce per transaction.
+You are only allowed to purchase a maximum of one ounce per transaction and possess a maximum of an ounce.
 Most stores play it safe and won’t sell to you again that day, even if you come back later.
-Recreational marijuana laws changed in October 2016 so that you could possess a maximum of eight grams of concentrate or 800 mg of edibles.
+Recreational marijuana laws changed in October 2016.
+You could possess a maximum of eight grams of concentrate or 800 mg of edibles from then on.
 Finally, you can grow up to six marijuana plants, but only three can be mature.

-Illinois is the latest state to legalize recreational cannabis.
-Its governor is a Democrat, J. B. Pritzker, who is pro-marijuana and outlined his intention to make the herb legal in the state last year.
-The new bill was passed in June 2019, and from January 2020, residents aged over 21 can legally buy cannabis for recreational use.
+Illinois is one of the most recent cases of a state legalizing recreational cannabis.
+Its governor is a Democrat, J. B. Pritzker.
+He is pro-marijuana and outlined his intention to make the herb legal in the state.
+The state passed the new bill in June 2019, and from January 2020, residents aged over 21 can legally buy cannabis for recreational use.

 Weed was decriminalized in 1976 and became legal for medicinal use in 1999.
-In 2016, the state of Maine voted ‘Yes’ to Question 1, which resulted in statewide legalization of recreational marijuana.
+In 2016, Maine voted ‘Yes’ to Question 1, which resulted in the statewide legalization of recreational marijuana.
 It was a close-run thing as the measure passed by less than one percentage point!